PaulBorie/shopping-website/README.md

 Now your website should be availible at yourdomain.com and you sould see the green locker indicating TLS encyption and HTTPS protocol while browsing it.
 You can also process payment and you should see all the payments from the client on your Stripe Dashboard.

-To see ifthe three Docker containers are running well:
+To check if the three Docker containers are running well:
 ```
 docker-compose ps
 ```